cjlangan/telegram-notify-bot/README.md

 # Telegram Notify Bot

-### You can set up a command to get a notification on Telegram to let you know when one of you *long* commands has finally finished executing
+### You can set up a command to get a notification on Telegram to let you know when one of your *long* commands has finally finished executing

 ## Use Case